-The second is for immediate class instructions, if the '#' is replaced by a '1' the high byte of the expression is loaded instead of the low byte.
+The second is for immediate class instructions, if the '#' is replaced by a ' $^$ ' the high byte of the expression is loaded instead of the low byte.
 Thus:

-LDA #Label is the same as LDA #Label MOD 256 LDA 1 Label is the same as LDA #Label DIV 256 wir with the recurs.
-The of both the bar author c) Optional comment
+LDA #Label is the same as LDA #Label MOD 256 LDA ^Label is the same as LDA #Label DIV 256 c) Optional comment

-A comment may be appended to the end of any instruction.
+A comment may be appended to thre end of any instruction.
 It must be separated from the instruction by a semi-colon.